cieslarmichal/transcoder/README.md

 - Uploads encoding artifacts from shared volume to S3
 - Sends an uploading done message to RabbitMQ

-### Notifier Service
+### Playlist Sticher Service

-- Consumes messages about uploading done from RabbitMQ
+- Consumes messages with encoding id from RabbitMQ
-- Sends an email to the user with a download link
+- Creates a master playlist for the encoded videos
+- Uploads the master playlist to S3